ARTICLE UPDATED ON AUGUST 24, 2023

 The Difference Between Block Pallets and Stringer Pallets

-The stringer pallet, with its basic utilitarian design, has lasted into the present as one of the most common pallets, and odds are that this is the design most people think of when they hear the word pallet.
-That may be because these are the pallets that DIYers and upcyclers often use in projects.
-They’re not very durable and are designed to make only a couple trips through the supply chain before being discarded.
-Stringer pallets tend to pile up behind shopping centers, grocery stores, and warehouses because they’re really only robust enough to travel one way through the supply chain.
-“One and done” stringer pallets require companies to constantly replace old stringer pallets with new ones to keep supply chains running.
+The stringer pallet has long been among the most commonly used pallets throughout the supply chain.
+And odds are that this is the design most people think of when they hear the word pallet.
+However, they are not very durable and are designed to make only a few trips through the supply chain before being discarded.
+Stringer pallets tend to pile up behind shopping centers, grocery stores, and warehouses because they are not durable enough to travel repeatedly through the supply chain, requiring companies to constantly replace old stringer pallets with new ones to keep their supply chains running.

 When to Use Block Pallets vs. Stringer Pallets

-Although stringer pallets are less durable than block pallets, their low price makes them tempting for many supply chain managers, and in some circumstances, they may be a reasonable choice.
+Although stringer pallets are less durable than block pallets, their historically low price has made them enticing for many supply chain managers, and in some circumstances, they may be a reasonable choice.
 If you’re shipping a partial unit load to a part of the supply chain in which bringing the pallets back is impractical, a lightweight and inexpensive stringer pallet may be the best platform to use.

-- Heavy Goods Shipper: Products like bottled water, beverages, and canned goods are heavy.
-A block pallet is a better choice than a stringer pallet for these goods as the more robust construction of the block pallet handles the weight and movement more easily than a stringer pallet and with less risk of failure.
+- Heavy Goods Shipping: Products such as bottled water, beverages, and canned goods are heavy, especially when loaded in bulk onto a pallet.
+A block pallet is a better choice than a stringer pallet for goods like these, as the more robust construction of this pallet handles the weight and movement more easily than a stringer pallet and with less risk of failure.

-- Multi-Step Supply Chain: A block pallet is more likely to hold together through repeated handling than a stringer pallet, and this makes block pallets a better choice for complicated supply chains that see loads of product changing hands multiple times.
+- Multi-Step Supply Chain: A block pallet is more likely to hold together through repeated handling than a stringer pallet – making block pallets a better choice for complicated supply chains that see loads of product changing hands multiple times.

-- Reducing Wasted Materials: Block pallets are able to make many more trips through the supply chain than the typical stringer pallet.
-If a logistics manager is in the position to set up a reverse supply chain to bring them back to the production site once they’ve completed a trip through the supply chain, then using block pallets can reduce the need to constantly replenish a supply of pallets.
+- Reducing Wasted Materials: Block pallets can make significantly more trips through the supply chain than the stringer pallet.
+If a logistics manager is in the position to set up a reverse supply chain, which will allow for pallets to make their way back to the production site once they’ve completed a trip through the supply chain, then using block pallets can reduce the need to constantly replenish a supply of pallets

-- Reducing Rejected Loads: Retailers are quick to reject loads that come in on pallets they find unacceptable, and the cost of these rejected loads — or the cost to transfer a load to an acceptable pallet–add up quickly.
-Stringer pallets are much more likely to be rejected than block pallets; in fact, some retailers will not accept stringer pallets at all, requiring their suppliers to use wood block or alternative material pallets.
+- Reducing Rejected Loads: Retailers are entitled to reject loads that come in on pallets they find unacceptable, and the cost of these rejected loads — or the cost to transfer a load to an acceptable pallet — adds up quickly.
+Stringer pallets are more likely to be rejected than block pallets.
+In fact, some retailers will not accept stringer pallets at all, requiring their suppliers to use wood block or alternative material pallets.